sr320/course-fish310-2015/lab-syllabus.md

 -------------------|----------
 Lab Worksheets/Practicals 	| 20%
 Lab Report  |	  8%
-Species Reports   |  5%
+Heat Shock Presentation   |  5%

 **Lab reports:** You will write a lab report for the Heat Stress lab.
-The draft lab report (Introduction and Methods) is due on April 21/22.
-You will go through a peer review process (reviews due April 28/29).
-The reviews should include constructive comments on improving the report and a “grade” (Poor, Fair, Good, Very Good, or Excellent).
-The final lab report is due on May 12/13.
+The draft lab report is due on April 27/28.
+You will go through a peer review process during the Paper Workgroup (April 29-30).
+The final lab report is due on May 13/14.
 All reports are due by midnight on the due date and must be turned in via the class website.

 **Worksheets:** In each lab period you will fill out a worksheet.
-This worksheet must be completed by the end of lab and will be checked by TAs.
+This worksheet must be completed by the end of lab.

 ## General laboratory rules
 - No food or drink (this includes gum)